sabraboi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script list all files on current directory
+This script changes working directory to user's home directory